 But Not styrofoam, shrink wrap, wrappers, bubble wrap, or bags (even if numbered).

 Fine Paper Recycling

-Campus community members with large quantities of paper (e.g., office clean-out or end-of-year clean-outs) can request large 2-wheeled carts for their convenience.
+Campus community members with large quantities of paper (e.g., office clean-out or end-of-year clean-outs) can request large two-wheeled carts for their convenience.
 The order can be placed through Physical Resources at x53854, or by emailing email@example.com

 Please note, hardcover books, binders, and plastic covers cannot be placed in these bins.

 Hazardous items cannot be placed in the garbage or recycling: Environmental Health and Safety coordinate pick-up of hazardous waste, including lightbulbs and batteries for on-campus departments.
 For more information, please contact EHS at ext.53282 or check out the EHS Website.

 Students can drop off dead batteries and fluorescent lightbulbs at their closest residence's main desk.
 Physical Resources staff can dispose of lightbulbs and batteries at the PR Stockroom.
 All other staff: please contact EHS at ext.53282